andrew/ultimate-awesome/README.md

 - [awesome-github-readme-profiles](https://github.com/Mindula-Dilthushan/awesome-github-readme-profiles) - GitHub Readme Design.
 - [awesome-multimodal-search](https://github.com/mixpeek/awesome-multimodal-search) - Collections of multimodal search libraries, service and research papers.
 - [awesome-cv](https://github.com/mucozcan/awesome-cv) - Collection of useful sources that related to computer vision mostly.
+- [awesome-japanese-study-materials](https://github.com/naghim/awesome-japanese-study-materials) - This repository contains all study materials and resources for preparing for the Japanese Language Proficiency Test (JLPT), structured from beginner-level content to more advanced topics.
 - [Awesome-PowerQuery](https://github.com/NajiElKotob/Awesome-PowerQuery) - Awesome Power Query.
 - [awesome-rollup-economics](https://github.com/niluferokay/awesome-rollup-economics) - A list of resources for understanding the economics of rollups.
 - [awesome-webrtc](https://github.com/ninjasort/awesome-webrtc) - A curated list of awesome WebRTC modules and resources.
 - [mlsecops-devsecops-awesome](https://github.com/noobpk/mlsecops-devsecops-awesome) - A repository for MLSecOps and DevSecOps research and more!.
-- [awesome-filmmaking](https://github.com/oli-z/awesome-filmmaking) - A curated list of awesome ressources for making films.
 - [awesome-tdd](https://github.com/omergulen/awesome-tdd) - A collection of awesome things regarding the test-driven development ecosystem.
 A curated list of courses, tutorials, libraries, tips and tricks, books, videos, and awesome resources about TDD.
 - [awesome-ml](https://github.com/PetroIvaniuk/awesome-ml) - List of interesting links about ML Algorithms, Data Science, Network Analysis, and others.
 - [awesome-baby](https://github.com/pismute/awesome-baby) - 출산, 육아 자료 정리.